 Day 5 - Cider and Idiazabal

-After breakfast today we’ll travel to the town of Ordizia to visit a typical cheese factory of local Idiazabal cheese.
-Welcome to the Idiazabal Land, the birthplace of cheese Idiazabal, the famous and award-winning cheese.
-Later we’ll end up in Astigarraga to visit a cider winery and have lunch.
+After breakfast today we’ll travel to the town of Astigarraga to visit a cider winery, have lunch and sample the local cheeses.
 Barrels of fun!
 In the Basque country, the only cry that goes up in cider season from January to April is "ccchhhotch" ("txotx" in the local language), which means to break out the cider.
 At which point, people duck through small doorways in farmhouses and emerge in cavernous rooms filled with enormous chestnut barrels, their glasses tilted towards a fine flow of wheat-coloured cider.
 Historically, the sagardotegias (cider houses) nestled in the hills around San Sebastián only sold one thing - Basque ciders are flatter than their European counterparts and less alcoholic, typically between five and six per cent.

 We’ll be on the road for a bit this afternoon, so we’ll break it up by stopping in Pasai Donibane for a coffee break in this truly picturesque town.
 Here we’ll take the boat over the river and enjoy an easy coastal walk to San Sebastian.
 The Pasai Donibane to San Sebastian hike is a popular Sunday outing among locals.
 Camino pilgrims can be seen walking in the same direction (indicated by yellow arrows), but that is no problem - your walk is not a pilgrimage but equally beautiful and takes about 2.5 hours.
 The walk goes along the sea on the Ulía mountain that borders the east side of the city of San Sebastian, just beyond Zurriola beach.